A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Abstract

 \section{Abstract}

-In this research, we introduce \attackname/\footnote{We refer to our attack framework as \attackname/, which stands for ``\textbf{\textit{M}}achine learning based attack framework against \textbf{\textit{IND}}istinguishability of \textbf{\textit{Crypt}}ographic Algorithms.''}, a novel attack framework that uses deep learning (DL) and transfer learning (TL) to challenge the indistinguishability of block ciphers, specifically SPECK32/64 encryption algorithm in CBC mode (Cipher Block Chaining) against Known Plaintext Attacks (KPA).
-Our methodology includes training a DL model with ciphertexts of two messages encrypted using the same key.
-The selected messages have the same byte-length and differ by only one bit at the binary level.
-This DL model employs a residual network architecture.
-For the TL, we use the trained DL model as a feature extractor, and these features are then used to train a shallow machine learning, such as XGBoost.
-This dual strategy aims to distinguish ciphertexts of two encrypted messages, addressing traditional cryptanalysis challenges.
+Indistinguishability is a fundamental principle of cryptographic security, crucial for securing data transmitted between Internet of Things (IoT) devices.
+This principle ensures that an attacker cannot distinguish between the encrypted data, also known as ciphertext, and random data or the ciphertexts of the two messages encrypted with the same key.
+This research investigates the ability of machine learning (ML) in assessing indistinguishability property in encryption systems, with a focus on lightweight ciphers.
+As our first case study, we consider the SPECK32/64 and SIMON32/64 lightweight block ciphers, designed for IoT devices operating under significant energy constraints.

-Our findings demonstrate that the deep learning model achieves an accuracy of approximately 99\% under consistent cryptographic conditions (Same Key or Rounds) with the SPECK32/64 cipher.
-However, performance degrades to random guessing levels (50\%) when tested with ciphertext generated from different keys or different encryption rounds of SPECK32/64.
-To enhance the results, the DL model requires retraining with different keys or encryption rounds using larger datasets ($10^{7}$ samples).
-To overcome this limitation, we implement TL, achieving an accuracy of about 53\% with just 10,000 samples, which is better than random guessing.
-Further training with 580,000 samples increases accuracy to nearly 99\%, showing a substantial reduction in data requirements by over 94\%.
-This shows that an attacker can utilize machine learning models to break indistinguishability by accessing pairs of plaintexts and their corresponding ciphertexts encrypted with the same key, without directly interacting with the communicating parties.
+In this research, we introduce \attackname\footnote{We refer to our attack framework as \attackname\, which stands for ``\textbf{\textit{M}}achine learning based framework for assessing \textbf{\textit{IND}}istinguishability of \textbf{\textit{Crypt}}ographic Algorithms.''}, a novel ML-based framework designed to assess the cryptographic indistinguishability of lightweight block ciphers, specifically the SPECK32/64 and SIMON32/64 encryption algorithm in CBC mode (Cipher Block Chaining), under Known Plaintext Attacks (KPA).
+Our approach involves training ML models using ciphertexts from two plaintext messages encrypted with same key to determine whether ML algorithms can identify meaningful cryptographic patterns or leakage.
+Our experiments show that modern ML techniques consistently achieve accuracy equivalent to random guessing, indicating that no statistically exploitable patterns exists in the ciphertexts generated by considered lightweight block ciphers.
+Furthermore, we demonstrate that in ML algorithms with all the possible combinations of the ciphertexts for given plaintext messages reflects memorization rather than generalization to unseen ciphertexts.